ngs-docs/2015-oct-nonmodel/s-building-a-reference.rst

 * What are all these parameters?!
 * How do we pick the transcriptome/genome?
 * Why is it so slow?
-* What is different about mapping RNAseq reads vs mapping genomic reads.
+* What is different about mapping RNAseq reads vs mapping genomic reads?

 Links: